Electroweak precision tests: The Standard Model Lagrangian

 The SM is a quantum field theory invariant under the $\mathrm{SU}(3)_C\otimes \mathrm{SU}(2)_L\otimes \mathrm{U}(1)_Y$ local or \textit{gauge} symmetry group.
 The $\mathrm{SU}(3)_C$ gauge symmetry defines Quantum Chromodynamics (QCD), the theory governing the dynamics of strong interactions while the $\mathrm{SU}(2)_L\otimes \mathrm{U}(1)_Y$ gauge symmetry determines the dynamics of EW interactions.
 The Lagrangian of the SM can be written in a compact and manifestly gauge-invariant form as:

-where the first line of Eq.~(\ref{ewptests:eq:sm-lagrangian}) encapsulates the dynamics of the gauge fields and their interactions with the scalar Higgs field ($\phi$), while the second line defines the dynamics of all fermion fields (leptons and quarks) and their interactions with the gauge fields (for $i=1,2,3$, a summed over generation index).
+where the first line of Eq.~(\ref{ewptests:eq:sm-lagrangian}) encapsulates the dynamics of the gauge fields and their interactions with the scalar Higgs field ($\phi$), while the second line defines the dynamics of all fermion fields (leptons and quarks) and their interactions with the gauge fields (summed over three fermion generations for $i=1,2,3$).
 Left-handed lepton and quark $\mathrm{SU}(2)_L$ doublets have been denoted by $l^i_L$ and $q^i_L$, while right-handed $\mathrm{SU}(2)_L$ singlets by $e^i_R$, $u^i_R$, and $d^i_R$ respectively.
 The last line introduces Yukawa-type interactions between the fermion fields and the scalar Higgs field, with $\tilde\phi=i\sigma^2\phi^*$.
 The covariant derivative used in Eq.~(\ref{ewptests:eq:sm-lagrangian}) is defined as:

 in terms of the gauge fields $G_{\mu}^A$, $W_{\mu}^I$, and $B_{\mu}$ associated with the strong ($\mathrm{SU}(3)_C$), weak isospin ($\mathrm{SU}(2)_L$), and hypercharge ($\mathrm{U}(1)_Y$) interactions respectively, with coupling constants $g_s$, $g_1$, and $g_2$, while $\textit{T}^I = \tau^I/2$ are the generators of the $\mathrm{SU}(2)$ group expressed in terms of Pauli matrices $\tau^I$ (I=1,2,3), and $\mathcal{T}^A=\lambda^A/2$ are the generators of the $\mathrm{SU}(3)$ group expressed in terms of Gell-Mann matrices $\lambda^A$ (A=1,...,8).
 The corresponding field strength tensors are defined as: